 For more Dr. Oz wellness tips, recipes, and exclusive sneak peeks from The Dr. Oz Show, subscribe to the Dr. Oz newsletter.

 Mama always said to eat your fruits and vegetables, but now science is telling you why blueberries, especially, should be a staple in your diet.
-Blueberries are the superfood to incorporate into your diet as soon as possbible.
-They're nature’s candy — they taste delicious whether fresh, frozen, by the handful, or added to your favorite recipes — but they’re also packed with essential nutrients that help your body thrive.
+Blueberries are the superfood that acts as nature’s candy.
+They taste delicious whether fresh, frozen, by the handful, or added to your favorite recipes — but they’re also packed with essential nutrients that help your body thrive.

 According to a collection of studies packaged in The Journals of Gerontology, Series A: Biological Sciences and Medical Sciences, blueberries can even help make the inevitable aging process much smoother overall.
 All you have to do is eat them.
 For example, according to Eurekalert’s official press release on the collection, which was drawn from a symposium titled "Blue versus Gray: Potential Health Benefits of Blueberries for Successful Aging,” researchers were able to identify that consuming just one cup of blueberries per day can “improve blood vessel function and decrease systolic blood pressure.”
 These benefits evidently come from the anthocyanins in blueberries — aka the part of the fruit that gives off its deep blue coloring.